kojq/Darluca/README.md

 ## Activity

-An issue can be rasied to archive the repository after 40 days of inactivity.

 - [x] Development (mostly commits)
 - [ ] Maintenance (mostly issues and requests)
 - [ ] Archived (no updates such as for security)